Quick Start

 Full schedule procedure →Verify the GPS fix and close it up

 Confirm the flashing-blue LED has turned off on its own — this means the device acquired a GPS fix and synced its clock.
+The blue states read as a pale white-blue through the cover and can be hard to see in direct sunlight, so cup your hand over the paw print or step into shade to check.
 If the LED times out after 10 minutes, the device will run unsynced; bring it outside again and re-trigger BLE with a magnet to restart.

 Replace the cover, hand-tighten the six screws in a star pattern (do not use an electric drill), and the device is ready to deploy.
 For long deployments, apply Loctite 242 or 243 (medium-strength blue threadlocker) to the first 2–3 threads of each screw before closing.